Siddhanthkalkonde/Autonmous-buggy-/README.md

 *P.S. - If this makes your computer sound like a jet engine, that's normal.
 If it starts smoking, that's not.* 🔥

 *Last updated: When we remembered segmentation is cooler than detection*

+HOLD UP HOLD UP HOLD UP BEFORE YOU GO , THIS IS AI , NOT ME